What's the Difference Between a Condo and an Apartment?

 - No Ownership: One of the main benefits of owning a condo is home ownership, which you do not have as a renter.

-Wanting to look at renting an apartment or condo?
+Are you looking for the perfect apartment or condo to rent?
 Start on the search for your next place by taking Apartment List's easy quiz to get matched within your location, price, and choice of amenities!

 More FAQs about Condos vs. Apartments